Understanding Society: A Pathway to Further Study

 About the course

-The course will run for the first time on 15 Wednesday evenings, 6 pm to 9 pm, from Wednesday 4 October 2017.
 You do not need to have any prior qualifications to apply.
-The most important thing is to explain in your personal statement (on the Understanding Society application form (Office document, 1,985kB)) why you would like to study on the course.
+The most important thing is to explain in your personal statement (in the Understanding Society application pack (Office document, 1,953kB)) why you would like to study on the course.
 The course will be led by Emily Moreton, with contributions from a range of subject experts and advice and support on applying for further study at Bristol or elsewhere.

 What it’s all about?